 If you judge your success solely by how many vehicles you sell or the gross you make, regardless of how much metal you move, your job of a salesperson grows old quickly.
+The right car sales training company helps identify the small wins in every customer engagement.
 There are different levels of celebration you can achieve.
 It’s all in how you look at it.
 Multiple actions must happen for a customer to buy a car, but every step the shopper takes closer to that purchase can be viewed as a small win.
 If you’re a dealer, you need to promote (and reward) the activity and effort salespeople put forth to achieve the small win.
 Get excited when the little things that must happen, do.
 We already know…

 - Selling a vehicle: Big win

 - Making healthy gross on that vehicle: Big win

 But what about all those little pieces that must fall into place along the way to achieve that big win?
 We need to feel good about ourselves when that happens.
 Give ourselves a boost.
 Feel ourselves moving forward.
 High-fiving each other when things go our way.

 - Getting a customer to share their phone number with you: Small win

 - Customer opting in for texting: Small win

 - Learning their place of work: Small win